Vidushi-GitHub/GRB_Data_Analysis/README.md

  (b) Spectrum Analysis code demonstrates
-     (1) Reading the Fermi GBM + LLE data file: Via 3ML plugin (2) Fitting the Band and BandHighecut empirical models for the Bayesian bins obtained in the above step (3) Plotting and Storing the evolution of fit parameters
+     (1) Reading the Fermi GBM + LLE data file: Via 3ML plugin (2) Fitting the Band and BandHighecut empirical models for the Bayesian blocks (3) Plotting and Storing the evolution of fit parameters